champioxdev/Catch-Game/README.md

 # Instructions
-You, the green square, get constantly chased by the blue square, the catcher.
-Your goal is to get the highest score by colliding with the red square to increase your score by one.
-But beware if the blue square catches you, you lose all your points.
+You, the player in green clothing, get chased by the blue enemy.
+Your goal is to collect as many red orbs as you can.